That-Dev-Girl-Sites/jhalabi.com/_posts/2017-11-29-first-picture.md

 layout: post
 title: "First picture!"
 date: "2017-11-29"
+redirect_from: "/blog/first-picture"
 categories:
   - pregnancy
 tags:
   - first trimester
+excerpt: I went in for my first OB ultrasound this morning.
 ---

 I went in for my first OB ultrasound this morning.
 Remember everything I said about weirdness coming out of me in my last post?
 It's fine.
 All of that is _(apparently)_ normal. #thingsTheyDontShareAboutBeingPregnant.